Cello by John Wheatley Dublin c.1820

 A rare Irish 19th century Cello.
 This instrument was made in middle Abbey street Dublin sometime between 1820 and 1825 by John Wheatley.
-It was extremely well made, Unfortunatly two centuries of use has taken its tole on the instrument and it has been opened and repaired at least 2 if not 3 times, before now.
+It was extremely well made, Unfortunately two centuries of use has taken its tole on the instrument and it has been opened and repaired at least 2 if not 3 times before.
 Some of the repairs were quite clearly carried out professionally, such as the fitting of its modern Bass bar.

 Unfortunately Some of the other repair work, particularly the rib cracks, were rather crudely executed with big chunks of Spruce being glued to the inside to reinforce the cracks, and/or little squares of Maple badly fitted here there and every where.
 As can be seen here.

-I measured the remaining thickness in this groove and it read as :The thickness of the varnish plus only 0.7 of a milameter of remaining Spruce!
-With very little effort one could have pushed one’s finger easily through the front of the Cello in that particular spot.Luckily that never happened and I have replaced the torn out missing piece.
-I have replaced some other badly fitted crack cleats and carried out a little doubling of the edges.
+I measured the remaining thickness in this groove and it read as :The thickness of the varnish plus only 0.7 of a millimeter of remaining Spruce.
+With very little effort one could have pushed one’s finger easily through the front of the Cello in that particular spot.Luckily that never happened and I replaced the torn out missing piece.
+I replaced some other badly fitted crack cleats and carried out a little doubling of the edges.